 More than Temporary: New Obligations for Ontario Temporary Help Agencies, Recruiters, and the Employers that Use Them

 Update: In November 2023, the Ontario government announced that these changes would be postponed from January 1, 2024 to July 1, 2024.
+In April 2024, changes were announced to the letter of credit requirement.
 This blog has been updated to reflect those changes.

 New legislative amendments have come into force, affecting temporary help agencies (“THAs”), recruiters, and the employers and employees that engage with them.